What Does A215 Mean on a Pill?

 Opioid drugs like the A215 cause severe opioid withdrawal and detox symptoms.
 They cannot be tolerated without medications and medical supervision.
 Opioid addiction holds someone captive because of the withdrawal symptoms.
 The only way to relieve them is to use more opioids.
 A person who is addicted to A215 pills will experience a fast onset of harsh flu-like symptoms, fever, chills, sweating, nausea, vomiting, diarrhea, bone and muscle pain, skin-crawling, racing pulse, and increased blood pressure as well as restlessness, insomnia, and desperation to do anything to get more opioids.

 How to Help a Loved One with Oxycodone Addiction

-To learn how to help someone who needs to get clean from A215 Oxy pills is to reach one of our addiction recovery representatives who can admit you or a loved one to a medically supervised detox within 24 hours.
-Once they complete the detox, they will also be accepted into a treatment program that is tailored to meet their needs that will show them the way out of addiction for good.
+To learn how to help someone who needs to get clean from A215 Oxy pills, reach out to our team of interventionists to learn more about the oxycontin detox process.
+Once detox has been completed, an inpatient treatment program will show them the way out of addiction for good.